Fortune Teller By D.I. Jolly

 Having lived mostly alone since university, he had achieved wondrous things without having to deal with other people.
 So, when offered the opportunity to head off-world and join one of the distant space colonies, it was simple.
 He agreed on the spot giving him the air of a man who can make important decisions quickly and with confidence.
 What the review board wasn’t aware of though was that he also had no one else to consider.
 No parents who’d miss him, no significant other to weigh important decisions off of, not even a pet or a plant to get a sitter for.
 But because of all of that, he didn’t think he needed to think about it.
 The next day he signed on the dotted line and mentally the 3-week timer of his life on earth started.

-His first, last weekend was spent at the beach, listening to the sound of crashing waves, and hiding from someone who looked suspiciously like a guy from his first-year physics class who had really wanted to be his friend.
+His first, last weekend was spent at the beach, listening to the sound of crashing waves, and hiding from someone who looked suspiciously like a guy from his first-year physics class, and who had really wanted to be his friend.
 The second weekend he found himself walking through the city that had been his home for most of his adult life, taking turns down streets he’d always seen but never had a reason to go down.
 He stopped at that place he always wanted to try, and in a strange moment had a drink at the bar he’d lived above but had never been to.
 Over the course of his beer, he engaged in some light chat with the barmaid, Melony.
 She was in her late 60s with long grey hair, kind eyes, and a face built by a lifetime of smiles.
-By the end of his drink, she offered him another and despite himself, he declined and took himself home.
+By the end of his drink, she offered him another and despite himself, he declined and went home.